MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

   - If a user exists in a primary and secondary network, the user's account in the primary network will remain and if needed, will be promoted from a guest account to a regular account.
 The account in the secondary network will be deleted.

-- Groups, conversations, and files are not migrated.
+- Groups, conversations, and files aren't migrated.
 If you want any of this content from your secondary network, you must export it and upload it.

 - After a migration completes, no-one can access the secondary Yammer network.

 - Only users with the global admin role in Office 365 can perform network consolidation.

 - The primary and secondary Yammer networks must be on verified domains in one Office 365 tenant.
-Consolidating Yammer networks across Office 365 tenants is not supported.
+Consolidating Yammer networks across Office 365 tenants isn't supported.

 - The secondary networks can be either Yammer Basic or Yammer Enterprise, but the primary network must be Yammer Enterprise.